isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
    }

-As of Kea 1.7.1, there are two parameters which determine whether kea-dhcp4 can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether kea-dhcp4 connects to D2;
+As of Kea 1.7.1, there are two parameters which determine if kea-dhcp4 can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether kea-dhcp4 connects to D2;
 and the new behavioral parameter, ``ddns-send-updates``, which determines